Malinskiy/spielbash/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/spielbash.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Malinskiy/spielbash.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+This project is a complete rewrite of [spielbash by Red Hat Cloud Innovation Practice](https://github.com/redhat-cip/spielbash) in Ruby.

 ## Code of Conduct